anir0y/license/README.md

-### **FML [Funny meme License] 2.0**
-#### License: *Yeet It Into the Void*
+#### License: *Yeet It Into the Multiverse*

-Use it, no cap: You can use this code for whatever floats your boat (or sinks it).
-No strings attached—unless you count the spaghetti code holding everything together.
+**1. Usage Rights (No Cap, Just Code)**
+You are free to use this code for absolutely anything—building apps, powering robots, or even creating sentient AI overlords.
+No permission slips required.
+Just don’t blame me if your toaster starts demanding snacks.

+**2. Modification Policy (Tweak It, Bro)**
-Modify it, stay based: Feel free to tweak, twist, or completely overhaul this chaotic masterpiece.
-Just don’t come crying to me if your laptop starts whispering sweet binary nothings in the middle of the night.
+Feel free to remix, refactor, or completely rework this chaotic masterpiece.
+Add sprinkles, remove bugs, or turn it into a haiku generator—it’s all good.
+Just promise not to come crying if your computer starts speaking in binary poetry.

-Distribute like a legend: Share this code far and wide, but remember: with great power comes zero responsibility.
-Don’t be shady about it though—if you share, give credit where it’s due.
-Or don’t.
-I’m not your mom.

-No warranty, periodt: This code is provided “as-is,” which means if it breaks, glitches, or accidentally summons Cthulhu, you’re on your own.
+**3. Redistribution Guidelines (Share the Vibe)**
+Spread the code far and wide, fam!
+If you redistribute it, please include attribution to the original creator (if known).
+Bonus points if you add a funny comment or two.
+Sharing is caring, but don’t be shady about it.

+**4. Disclaimer of Warranty (Deal With It)**
+This code comes with exactly **zero** warranties.
+None.
+Nada.
+Zilch.
+If it works perfectly, awesome!
+If it crashes spectacularly, well, that’s on you.
 Two broken pieces = one whole problem.

+**5. Intellectual Property (CopyLOL, Not Copyright)**
-Copyright?
-LOL, nah: If memes had owners, we’d all be broke from royalties.
-Consider this public domain—or at least as close as something can get without lawyers showing up.
+This code is part of the public domain—or at least as close as we can get without lawyers showing up.
+Think of it as a digital potluck: grab a plate, enjoy the chaos, and maybe bring something back to share.

 ---

-### **Gen Z Vibe Check License**
+### **The Vibe Check License (Lit But Legal-ish)**
 #### License: *Certified Clapback-Free*

-Use it, no tea spilled: Do what you want with this code.
-Whether you’re building a rocket ship or just trying to make toast, go off, queen/king/non-binary royalty.
+**1. Permitted Use (Do What You Want, No Tea Spilled)**
+Use this code however you vibe with it.
+Build rockets, automate memes, or teach your cat to code.
+No rules, no judgment, no cap.
+Just don’t sue me if your project accidentally becomes self-aware.

+**2. Modification Rules (Stay Based, Stay Lit)**
-Remix it, stay iconic: Tweak it, flip it, reverse it—just keep the energy alive.
-Bonus points if you add extra drip.
-Extra penalties if you turn it into cringe.
+Tweak it, flip it, reverse it—but keep the drip alive.
+Whether you’re adding features, fixing bugs, or turning it into an NFT generator, make sure it stays iconic.
+And remember: extra points for creativity.

-Spread the vibes, fam: Pass this code along, but keep it real.
-If you’re gonna share, do it right.
-No half measures, no Karen energy.
-Keep it authentic, keep it lit.
+**3. Redistribution Terms (Pass the Aux, Fam)**
+Sharing is caring, so pass this code along to your friends, coworkers, or random strangers on the internet.
+Just keep it 100: include the original license and give credit where it’s due.
+No Karen energy allowed.

+**4. Limitation of Liability (Periodt, No Warranty)**
-No warranty, deal with it: This code has exactly **zero** guarantees.
-If it explodes, implodes, or turns your screen into hieroglyphics, that’s on you.
+This code has **no warranty**, periodt.
+If it glitches, explodes, or accidentally hacks NASA, that’s on you.
 Not me.
 Never me.

-Open-source life, always: Copyright?
-That’s so last season.
+I’m just here for the memes.

+**5. Public Domain Declaration (Open-Source Life, Always)**
 This code belongs to everyone now.
-Think of it as a digital potluck—grab a plate, enjoy the chaos, and maybe bring something back to share.
+It’s like finding a stray meme online—it’s too wild to be owned by anyone.
+So go ahead, yeet it into the void and let the universe decide its fate.

 ---

 ### **Bonus Section: Legal Disclaimer (Because Adults Exist)**
-While these licenses are meant to be fun and lighthearted, they aren’t legally binding.
+While this license is designed to be fun and lighthearted, it’s not legally binding.
 For actual legal protection or clarity around usage rights, consider using a recognized open-source license like MIT, Apache 2.0, or GPL.
-But hey, if you’re here for the memes, carry on—you’re doing great.
+But hey, if you’re here for the vibes, carry on—you’re doing great.